 Clarksville is a very small city located in the state of Iowa.
 With a population of 1,243 people and just one neighborhood, Clarksville is the 326th largest community in Iowa.
-Clarksville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Clarksville was built prior to World War II, making it one of the older and more historic cities in the country.

 Clarksville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clarksville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Clarksville who work in office and administrative support (11.67%), healthcare suport services (11.15%), and management occupations (8.89%).